Vglin21/dot-5/README.md

 ### Instruction Set Architecture (ISA)

-- DOT-5 CPU uses only a nibble (first 4 bits of a byte) for it's instructions, so it only has 16 instructions total.
+- **NOTE:** DOT-5 CPU uses only a nibble (first 4 bits of a byte) for it's instructions, so it only has 16 instructions total.

 | Instruction       | Full Name           | Bytecode | Function                                                                    | Zero Flag Updates? |
 | :---------------: | :-----------------: | :------: | --------------------------------------------------------------------------- | :----------------: |